Pece17/IoTBeacon/README.md

 # 4. Bluetooth scanner script (Work in progress)

+The Bluetooth scanner script needs to be able to locate Bluetooth beacons based on MAC addresses, and print an assigned ID like "BEACON1", original MAC address, and RSSI (Received Signal Strength Indicator) value of the desired beacon

+## 4.1.
+Shell script

 Copy scanner Shell script from https://stackoverflow.com/questions/27401918/detecting-presence-of-particular-bluetooth-device-with-mac-address

 Make a bash folder for testing purposes in one of the Rasperry Pis